Flexi and flexi-rigid PCB's

 Through holes in flexible circuits should have tie downs.
 Tie downs are extra copper areas attached to the pad that are captured by the coverlay to anchor the copper pad to prevent delaminating between the copper and the base material.
 The adhesion of the copper on flexible material is lower than that of standard rigid material.
 Extra care must be taken when soldering flexible circuits.

-Staggering conductors (copper tracks) is recommended as this maintains the maximum flexibility of the circuits, I beam designs occur when conductors on both layers lie directly on top of each other increase the stiffness of the circuits fold areas not recommended.
+Staggering conductors (copper tracks) is recommended as this maintains the maximum flexibility of the circuits.
+I beam designs occur when conductors on both layers lie directly on top of each other.
+These increase the stiffness of the circuits fold areas and is not recommended.

 Fold Lines and Bend Radius

 Fold lines can be added to your design by using tick marks which can be added to either the copper layers or silkscreen layers.
-These ticks aid in bending your flexible in a specific position.
-The bend radius of your flexible should be approximately 10 times the over all material thickness including copper & a gap of at least 0.050” away from any plated through holes.
-Tracks should be radiused to help alleviate breaking during folding and bending, the tracks width should not change in the bend areas.
+These ticks aid in bending your flexi PCB in a specific position.
+The bend radius of your flexible should be approximately 10 times the over all material thickness including copper.
+A gap of at least 1.28mm away from any plated through holes should be observed.
+Tracks should be radiused to help alleviate breaking during folding and bending.
+The track widths should not change in the bend areas.

 Solid copper shielding is the most common method but does increase the rigidity of the flexible and should be included in the thickness to bend radius calculation.
-Crosshatched copper shielding helps to retain the flexibility of the circuit (figure 10).
+Crosshatched copper shielding helps to retain the flexibility of the circuit.
 Copper shielding can cover all or selective areas on one or both sides.

-Often application require support in areas where connectors or components are applied, most materials can be uses as a stiffener, the most common being FR4, polyimide or polyester with thickness from 0.050mm to 2.400mm.
+Often application require support in areas where connectors or components are applied.
+Most materials can be uses as a stiffener, the most common being FR4, polyimide or polyester with thickness from 0.050mm to 2.400mm.
 Stiffeners can be bonded using a high temperature pressure sensitive tape or a thermal setting adhesive.
-Holes in stiffeners should be 0.015” larger than the hole in the flexible to allow for registration.
-The position of the stiffener should overlap the coverlay by a minimum of 0.030” so there is no common ending, this will remove the potential for stress and cracking.
+Holes in stiffeners should be 0.40mm larger than the hole in the flexible to allow for registration.
+The position of the stiffener should overlap the coverlay by a minimum of 0.75mm so there is no common ending.
+This will remove the potential for stress and cracking.